-The mission of LaGrange County Community Foundation, Inc. (Foundation) is to inspire and sustain generosity, leadership and service in the community.
-The Foundation was founded in 1991 and has grown to include endowed funds, which provide ongoing funding for service organizations and projects throughout LaGrange County.
+The mission of LaGrange County Community Foundation, Inc. (Foundation) is to inspire and sustain generosity, leadership and service in LaGrange County.
+The Foundation was created by community leaders in 1991, and enables anyone with philanthropic interests to support the needs of LaGrange County.
+The Foundation includes endowed funds under management, which provide ongoing funding for nonprofit organizations and projects throughout LaGrange County.